smbache/loggr/README.md

 # loggr - Logging for R

+**NB:**

-NB: The loggr package is currently experimental!
+* The loggr package is currently experimental!
-**Currently the condition handler hook is faulty, and the package is only working in interactive mode (and not with e.g. source).**
+* loggr exports/masks `source` to allow sourced files to also activate the logging handler.

 # installation:
 ```R